 The Cataract Removal Procedure

 At Clay Eye, the surgeons use the safest and most successful cataract treatment available today.
-The surgeons at Clay Eye use no-stitch cataract surgery, a gentle, precise method, which can lead to faster visual recovery in the eye after surgery.
+The surgeons at Clay Eye use no-stitch cataract surgery, a gentle, precise method, which can lead to a faster visual recovery in the eye after surgery.
 Once the cataract is removed, an artificial lens implant will be placed in the eye.
-As a patient you will have a choice of the monofocal lens implant or a multifocal lens implant.
+As a patient, you will have a choice of the monofocal lens implant or a multifocal lens implant.
 These new multifocal advances in lens design now give our patients the choice to see near and far without complete dependence on glasses.
 Clay Eye Physicians and Surgeons provide a complete spectrum of multifocal, accommodating, phakic, and toric lens implant options.
 If you are seeking a lifestyle lens implant or Multifocal lenses, our practice has a complete set of lens implant options unmatched by other practices in the area.
 Our doctors realize that each patient has unique visual requirements, and the best approach enables us to fit each patient with the best lens implant possible.
 We will be happy to provide exceptional lens implant consulting regarding which lens is the “best fit” for you.
 After all, these are your eyes and this vision correction procedure could determine your entire visual future.
 It is a serious matter to consider, and we want you to make the correct choice.

 Cataract Surgery Step 1 – The eye must be properly dilated, and the doctor will prepare the surgical area using cleansers and anesthesia.